solo-io/supergloo/docs/content/reference/api/github.com.solo-io.gloo-mesh.api.enterprise.networking.v1alpha1.virtual_destination.md

 <a name="networking.enterprise.mesh.gloo.solo.io.VirtualDestinationSpec"></a>

 ### VirtualDestinationSpec
 A VirtualDestination creates a new hostname to which client workloads can send requests.
-Requests will be routed based on either a list of backing traffic targets ordered by explicit priority, or a list of locality directives.
+Requests will be routed based on either a list of backing TrafficTargets ordered by explicit priority, or a list of locality directives.
 Each TrafficTarget backing the VirtualDestination must be configured with outlier detection through a TrafficPolicy.<br>Currently this feature only supports TrafficTargets backed by Istio.

 | Field | Type | Label | Description |